 Money laundering is the process by which criminals attempt to conceal the origins and true ownership of their ill-gotten gains.
 It typically involves a series of complex financial transactions and manipulations designed to make the funds appear legitimate and untraceable to their original source.
 The process can be divided into three stages: placement, where the money enters the financial system; layering, where the money is moved through multiple transactions to obscure its origin; and integration, where the funds are reintroduced into the economy as legitimate assets.

 Anti-money laundering (AML) regulations are essential in combating financial crime and maintaining the financial system's integrity.
-By implementing robust AML policies and procedures, governments and financial institutions can detect and deter criminal activities such as drug trafficking, terrorism financing, and tax evasion.
+By implementing robust AML policies and procedures, governments and financial institutions can detect and deter criminal activities such as drug trafficking, terrorist financing, and tax evasion.
 Effective AML regulations protect the reputation and stability of financial institutions and contribute to society's overall safety and security.

 This blog aims to provide a comprehensive overview of the evolution of AML regulations in South Africa.
 We will explore the key milestones in the country's AML framework, discuss its alignment with international standards, and highlight the challenges and opportunities that lie ahead.
 By tracing the history of AML regulations in South Africa, we aim to provide valuable insights into the progress that has been made and the ongoing efforts to strengthen the country's response to financial crime.